 Azuki was created by Chiru Labs, a group of Los Angeles-based artists and developers with backgrounds in crypto, technology, and gaming.
 The group consists of pseudonymous members 2pm.flow, location tba, HoshiBoy, and is headed by ex-big tech entrepreneur Zagabond.
-The aim of Azuki is to be bigger than a simple PFP project, with a laundry list of sectors to be rolled out under the overarching Azuki brand.
+Azuki aims to be bigger than a simple PFP project, with a laundry list of sectors to be rolled out under the overarching Azuki brand.

 How did Azuki gain popularity?

 As previously mentioned: within the NFT ecosystem, success is proven to breed more success.
-Anecdotally, once a project like Azuki gains notoriety, it’s likely that the value of that project will continue to be sustained, if not rise, as long as the hype surrounding the project is maintained.
+Anecdotally, once a project like Azuki gains notoriety, its value will likely continue to be sustained, if not rise, as long as the hype surrounding the project is maintained.
 This unwritten rule of the NFT space seemed to work out fantastically for Azuki, as with a five percent royalty fee in place for every Azuki NFT resale, Chiru has since generated many more millions since the initial launch.

-Sales volume aside though, the grandeur surrounding the vision of the Azuki universe may be what truly inspired the wider NFT community to take notice.
-Even in the early days of the project, the Chiru team announced sizeable plans for the future of the project, including immersive 3D experiences, merch, exhibits, a native currency called $BEAN, and much more.
+Sales volume aside, the grandeur surrounding the vision of the Azuki universe may be what truly inspired the wider NFT community to take notice.
+Even in the project’s early days, the Chiru team announced sizeable plans for the project’s future, including immersive 3D experiences, merch, exhibits, a native currency called $BEAN, and much more.